coolcalbeans/MarketingAnalytics/README.md

-# Marketing_Analytics
+# MarketingAnalytics
-This repo contains a few analysis done in the marketing analytics space.
+This repo contains a few analysis done in the marketing space.
+- Engagement analysis to predict response rate of campaigns.
+- Email responses rates while keeping an eye on fatigue.